-You may have a computer with an inbuilt modem and a router for networking, but without an ISP you cannot have an internet connection.
-It’s essentially the link between your computer and all the other servers out there.
+ISP is an acronym for Internet Service Provider, a company that provides households and organizations access to the internet.
+You may have a computer with a built-in modem and a router for networking, but you cannot have an internet connection without an ISP.
+It’s essentially the link between your computer and the online world.

 What does an ISP do?